ejfox/website/content/blog/selecting-a-cms.md

 ---
 draft: true
-dek: 'In which the importance of mindful CMS selection is examined, the "no CMS" option is considered, and the benefits of using Markdown are revealed'
+dek: 'In which the importance of mindful CMS selection is examined, the option of "no CMS" is considered, and the benefits of using Markdown are revealed'
 inprogress: true
 date: 2023-04-04T14:50:35-04:00
-modified: 2023-04-09T13:48:13-04:00
+modified: 2023-08-09T14:23:13-04:00
 ---

 # A Thoughtful Approach to Choosing a Modern CMS

 #tech

-In an age where content is king, the choice of a Content Management System (CMS) is akin to forging a bond with an unknown force that holds sway over all of your endeavors.
+In an age where content is king, the choice of a Content Management System (CMS) is akin to forging a bond with an unknown force that holds sway over all of your endeavors, and it is a decision that cannot be taken lightly, though it often is.

-As creative creatures navigating the complex collision of man-made machines and natural beauty, it is crucial to approach CMS selection with careful consideration, lest one finds themselves shackled to an ill-fitting system for eternity.
+We are creative creatures navigating the complex collision of man-made machines and natural beauty, it is crucial for us to approach CMS selection with careful consideration, lest one finds themselves shackled to an ill-fitting system for eternity.

 Many times, you don't even need a traditional CMS at all: just use your computer's existing filesystem and tools.

 ![A digital artist working with multiple screens: Develop an image of a digital artist or content creator surrounded by multiple screens, each displaying a different CMS platform or aspect of content management (e.g., writing in Markdown, managing media assets, or monitoring website performance).
 This image would showcase the complexity of selecting and working with a modern CMS and emphasize the importance of considering various factors when making a choice](edited_142288951_A%20hipster%20digital%20artist%20working%20with%20multiple%20scr_xl-beta-v2-2-2.png)

-My experience with CMSes has primarily been within the bustling world of news organizations, where stories are often birthed in familiar tools like Word or Google Docs before being shepherded into a CMS for finalization, and time is of the essence.
+My experience with Content Management Systems has primarily been within the bustling world of news organizations and startups, where work is often birthed in familiar tools like Word or Google Docs before being shepherded into a CMS for finalization, and time is of the essence.

-However, CMS platforms' limitations become apparent when embedding or styling non-text content.
+However, the limitations of many platforms become apparent when you want to do anything other than publish text.
 Elements such as full-screen videos, interactives, and scrollytelling might need to be hosted externally, accessed via links or iframes, and may not be responsive.
 This is extremely frustrating for everyone involved.

 ::table-of-contents